wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-connector-example.md

         > **Note**: The properties should be added to the pallet before creating the operation.

     4. Add the property mediator to capture the `sourceAddress` value.
-The `sourceAddress` contains source address of the SMS message.
+The `sourceAddress` contains the source address of the SMS message.

         - **Property Name**: `sourceAddress`
         - **Property Value**: expression `json-eval($.sourceAddress)`